 There is a randomness to life that is sometimes hard to reconcile.
-Yesterday we had a very bad flood here in Frederick MD.
+Yesterday we had a bad flood here in Frederick MD.
 The park that abuts my house was covered in water.
 Fortunately, the water level never reached my house, nor did we lose electricity.
-It was almost as if we could witness what nature was capable of but not have to deal with the true consequences of its power.
+It was as if we could witness what nature was capable of, but not have to deal with the true consequences of its power.
 Unfortunately, there are many people out there who weren’t so lucky.
-The most recent storm destroyed their house, ruined their personal belongings and sadly, in some tragic cases, resulted in a loss of life.
+The most recent storm destroyed their house, ruined their personal belongings, and sadly, in some tragic cases, resulted in a loss of life.

-When events like this happen, we should use it as a reminder of how fragile life and our expected normal reality is to external circumstances.
+When events like this happen, we should use them as a reminder of how fragile life and our expected normal reality is to external circumstances.
 No one is immune to the randomness of life.
-We may wake up one day with everything seemingly okay and end then end the day with everything in tatters.
-We may feel the symptoms of a minor head cold end up on the tipping point of a pandemic.
+We may wake up one day with everything okay and end then end the day with everything in tatters.
+We may feel the symptoms of a minor head cold and end up at the tipping point of a pandemic.
 We may take our social and political stability for granted and watch it almost unravel in front of our TV screens in one afternoon.
-Two planes could fly into two buildings and one crash into a field on a beautiful September morning that will change your sense safety and security in the world forever.
+Two planes could fly into two buildings and one crash into a field on a beautiful September morning that will change your sense of safety and security in the world forever.
 It really can happen that fast.
 Life can change in an instant.

-When I finally got home, I could see that a good portion of the city park land in front of our house was underwater.
+When I finally got home, I could see that a good portion of the city park in front of our house was underwater.
 And, that water was already starting to form a rapidly moving current.
 I felt confident that given our elevation our house would be okay.
 I did worry about some of my neighbors.
-The power was lost for an instant but returned quickly which was certainly a relief and strike of good fortune.
+The power was lost for an instant, but returned quickly, which was certainly a relief and strike of good fortune.
 That isn’t always the case with bad storms around here.

 I wrote this blog as a reminder to myself and others about how fragile life can be and how quickly things can change.
 Don’t take anything for granted.
 Hug your loved ones when you leave in the morning.
 Make sure your affairs are in order.
 Don’t hold on to silly grudges.
 Maybe be a little bit more patient with others who may annoy you in a given moment; you may have to rely on them one day.
 You also have no idea what someone else is dealing with.
 You’re only guessing and probably wrong.
-There are a whole bunch of our fellow Americans who are in deep distress at the moment.
+There are a whole bunch of our fellow Americans who are in deep distress now.
 It isn’t their fault.
 They have been affected by something beyond their capacity to control.
 It could have been you or me.
 Let’s never forget that.
 Life can change in an instant and we should be humble in the face of this reality